QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 1: Basic Code.md

 # Part 1: Basic Code

-We will be making use of a phython package that has been specifically designed to simulate quantum mechancis.
-[QuTip](https://qutip.org) is a very powerful package that manages the complex(number) and matrix mathematics in a simple way.
+We will be making use of a Python package that has been specifically designed to simulate quantum mechanics.
+[QuTiP](https://qutip.org) is a very powerful package that manages the complex (number) and matrix mathematics in a simple way.
 The first thing you need to do is to install it into your environment:

 ```python
 pip install qutip